uo-ec607/lectures/08-regression/08-regression.md

 ### Marginal effects

-Caculating marginal effect in a regression is utterly straightforward in cases where there are no non-linearities; just look at the coefficient values!
+Calculating marginal effect in a regression is utterly straightforward in cases where there are no non-linearities; just look at the coefficient values!
 However, that quickly goes out the window when you have interaction effects or non-linear models like probit, logit, etc. Luckily, the **margins** package ([link](https://cran.r-project.org/web/packages/margins)), which is modeled on its namesake in Stata, goes a long way towards automating the process.
 You can read more in the package [vignette](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html), but here's a very simple example to illustrate.

 Consider our earlier interaction effects regression, where we interested in how people's mass varied by height and gender.
 To get the average marginal effect (AME) of these dependent variables, we can just use the `margins::margins()` function.